gabrielp-05/Unzipper/README.md

 Goals:
   - Compile both scripts into an executable to be installed on a users computer ✔
-  - Add support for more file types (e.g. .rar) 🔨
+  - Add support for more file types (e.g. .rar, .7z) 🔨

 # Issues:
 - I have yet to find a library in Python which allows me to extract from an archive of the .rar .zip and .7z formats, so this is being worked on.